-But for the sake of argument, let’s say your blog earns $20 EMPV (or earnings per 1000 pageviews.
+But for the sake of argument, let’s say your blog earns $20 EMPV, or earnings per 1000 pageviews.
 (This is less than the EMPV on Project Untethered, by the way, so this is perfectly doable).

 To earn $50/day solely from ads at this rate, you’d need around 2,500 pageviews per day, or 75,000 pageviews per month.

-This type of traffic doesn’t happen overnight, but it’s certainly doable.
+This type of traffic doesn’t happen overnight, but it’s with consistent work, it’s possible.
 Check out these travel blogs that make money for some real-life examples.

 Most blogging courses focus on affiliate marketing, but Fat Stacks is all about traffic and ads.
 Check out my full Fat Stacks review for more info.

 #4.)
 Set up websites for small businesses

 You’d be shocked at how many small businesses still don’t have websites (or have ancient, ugly sites that don’t work on mobile).

-If you charged $250 to set up a basic website—which only takes a few hours once you get the hang of it—you’d have to do six websites per month to make $1,500 (or 50 per day).
+If you charged $300 to set up a basic website—which only takes a few hours once you get the hang of it—you’d have to do five websites per month to make $1,500 (or 50 per day).

 And it gets even better.